Teaching English Language Learners: 2026 Strategies Guide

 A student's language level does not reflect their cognitive ability.
 ELLs are fully capable of higher order thinking like analyzing, evaluating, and creating.
 The teacher's job is to provide the language scaffolds (like sentence frames or word banks) that allow them to express their complex thoughts.

-It’s also important to explicitly teach learning strategies, such as how to take notes, summarize text, or use graphic organizers.
-This “learning how to learn” empowers students to become more independent and confident.
+It's also important to explicitly teach learning strategies, such as how to take notes, summarize text, or use graphic organizers.
+This "learning how to learn" empowers students to become more independent and confident.
+For strategies that improve outcomes across all learners, this article on improving student achievement provides a useful companion read.

 Formative Assessment